Missionaries in a Strange Land

 It made me think about personal relationships and trust.
 How we may love someone and care about them but for it to be a partnership there must be trust.
 That it’s not a one man show, and sometimes our partners may ask us to trust them when we are scared.

 I have zero intentions of converting but I am grateful for the time these young men spent to talk.
-I had been pondering this very question myself these last few days and it seems God decided to present the answer in the form of these two missionaries.
+I had been pondering this very question myself these last few days and it seems God decided to present the answer in the form of these two missionaries of another faith.

 Wiley H. Jackson